vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - IsSyncMaster
      - A boolean flag that identifies the participant as synchronization master.

+   * - :ref:`ParticipantController<sec:cfg-participant-controller>`
+     - The participant controller enables synchronization with other participants.

    * - :ref:`Logger<sec:cfg-participant-logger>`
      - The logger configuration for this participant.